Five Ways to Know God

 Explanation

-Despite the apparent complication of this way, it is actually one of the simplest.
-He begins with an analogy regarding fire.
+Despite how complex and archaic this one sounds, it is actually quite intuitive.
+St. Thomas begins with an analogy regarding fire.
 According to 13th century physics, fire is one of the four elements which constitute all things.
-Although this is obviously an outdated position, we can easily translate the argument to modern parlance by just using “the nature of heat” instead of “fire.”
-St. Thomas means to point out that only the nature of heat has heat per se, and if there were no such nature, nothing else could have heat.
-As such, the entire genus (category) of hotness depends on the existence of heat.
+Although this is obviously an outdated position, we can easily translate the argument to modern parlance by just using a different example, like salt.
+St. Thomas means to point out that only salt has saltiness per se, and if there were no being with such a nature, nothing else could have saltiness.
+As such, the entire genus (category) of saltiness depends on the existence of salt, the maximum.
 We can use plenty of other examples of this.
-The entire genus of “saltiness” depends on salt.
-Were there no salt, nothing could be salty.
+The entire genus of wetness depends on water.
+Were there no water, there would be no wetness.
 The genus of redness depends on red.
 The genus of woodiness depends on wood.

 The Fifth Way